 The Bible teaches that, sometime in the future, God will bring a close to history and there will be a new heaven and a new Earth, as stated in Revelation 21:1.
 However, Matthew 24:6-8 and Mark 13:7-8 indicate that before this occurs, there will be wars, famines, and earthquakes during the so-called “End Times” or “Last Days” that immediately precede the return of Jesus Christ to Earth (i.e., His second advent).
 Then, as mentioned in Revelation 20:1-4, after a millennial (i.e., 1,000-year) reign on Earth by Christ, the consummation of human history will follow.

-A number of people believe that the frequency and magnitude of wars and other horrible events caused by humans (e.g., genocides, terrorist attacks, etc.), as well as famines, earthquakes, and other terrible events caused by nature (e.g., hurricanes, tsunamis, etc.) have increased significantly during at least the last 100 years.
+A number of people believe that, during at least the last 100 years, there has been a significant increase in the frequency and magnitude of wars and other horrible events caused by humans (e.g., genocides, terrorist attacks, etc.), as well as famines, earthquakes, and other terrible events caused by nature (e.g., hurricanes, tsunamis, etc.).
 If this belief is correct, it raises the question as to why God is waiting to bring about the other events leading to the consummation of human history.

 To answer this question, we will focus on 2 Peter 3:9, which pertains specifically to the Last Days.
 This verse states,